Cynthia Weil and sixties pop

 Jerry Wexler still wouldn’t accept it, though, so the recording was shelved, and was only released decades later.
 Instead the song was given to a white group, Jay and the Americans.
 This of course removed the satirical element and reduced it to a patriotic paean to upward mobility in the US.
 Apparently it was very popular among Cuban exiles.

 Another 1963 song I like is “The Home of the Boy I Love”.
-This composition, which was a hit for 16-year-old actress Lori Martin, also parodies patriotic fervour, although in a distinctly less abrasive manner than “Only in America”.
+This composition, which was recorded by 16-year-old actress Lori Martin, also parodies patriotic fervour, although in a distinctly less abrasive manner than “Only in America”.
 Paying tribute to the USA as the land where dreams come true the singer proudly declares, in a nod to Irving Berlin’s flag-waving anthem, “God bless America/The home of the boy-oy-oy I love”.
 (Steve Stanley’s liner notes to the Del-Fi Girl Groups collection attribute authorship to Sylvester Bradford, but a Mann-Weil demo is in circulation which calls that into question.
 Given the thematic similarity to “Only in America”, I think it’s reasonable to conclude that the lyrics were Cynthia’s.)

 By contrast to that piece of lighthearted fluff, here is one of Cynthia and Barry’s great songs, “We Gotta Get Out of This Place”, from 1965.
 They had intended to offer it the Righteous Brothers, for whom they had already written “You’ve Lost That Lovin’ Feelin’”, a number 1 hit the previous year.
 But Barry’s demo was so good that it was decided to issue it as a single in his name.
 Then the British record producer Mickie Most came calling, shopping around New York for songs for the Animals to record, and it was given to them instead.
 The Animals’ version is rightly regarded as a classic, but I think Barry’s original is much better.